yinlinchen/amplify-preview-actions/README.md

 [![LICENSE](https://img.shields.io/github/license/yinlinchen/amplify-preview-actions)](https://github.com/yinlinchen/amplify-preview-actions/blob/master/LICENSE)
 [![ISSUES](https://img.shields.io/github/issues/yinlinchen/amplify-preview-actions)](https://github.com/yinlinchen/amplify-preview-actions/issues)

-AWS Amplify pull request preview currently only supports private github repositoy.
-This action deploys your AWS Amplify pull request preview for your public repository.
+AWS Amplify Pull-Request Previews currently only supports private GitHub repository.
+This GitHub action enable the ability to deploys AWS Amplify Pull-Request Previews for your open source and public GitHub repository.

 ## Getting Started
-You can include the action in your workflow as `actions/amplify-preview-actions@0.2`.
+You can include the action in your workflow as `actions/amplify-preview-actions@master`.

 ### Basic ```workflow.yml``` Example
 Deploy a PR preview branch to the Amplify console App page (not the Previews page) after a reviewer is assigned.